martintrojer/martintrojer.github.com/content/post/2026-04-12-cognitive-debt-is-the-real-tax.md

 And new code isn't the same as trusted code.
 Generated code can look clean, sensible and well-structured.
 It can even survive review.
 That still doesn't mean people really trust it.
 Trust comes from scrutiny, repetition, and seeing how the thing behaves when reality gets involved.

-And trusted code isn't the same as used code.
-Used code has survived contact with reality.
+And trusted code isn't the same as proven code.
+Proven code has survived contact with reality.
 It has been lived with.
 That kind of code carries operational memory in a way that fresh output doesn't.

 What concretely is this new cognitive debt that we are sleepwalking into?